 The geodesic domes of the Arboretum provide the perfect setting for imagining a future in the face of climate change.
 With their new gleaming white coverings, the domes seem to have arrived here from outer space—or at least from a science fiction novel—to bring warnings about the perils of inaction as the world warms.
 Not just bearers of bad tiding, the fantastical domes are models for how, as Newton Harrison says, “people can take responsibility for a deeply stressed planet.”

 Future Garden for the Central Coast of California at the UC Santa Cruz Arboretum will open May 18, 2018.
-Future Garden is sponsored by the Nion McEvoy Family Trust of the San Francisco Community Foundation, the Metabolic Studio, Katherine Rose, Rowland and Pat Rebele, and annual donors to the Institute of the Arts and Sciences.
+Future Garden is sponsored by the Nion McEvoy Family Trust of the San Francisco Community Foundation, the Metabolic Studio, 30 Petals Fund, Rowland and Pat Rebele, and annual donors to the Institute of the Arts and Sciences.

 About the Artists:

 Helen Mayer Harrison and Newton Harrison have collaborated as an art making team since the late 1960s, working with biologists, ecologists, architects, urban planners and other artists to propose sustainable solutions to ecological challenges and the crisis posed by climate change.
 Their projects have been shown in major exhibitions, museums, art festivals, and galleries around the world.
 Prestel Press published The Time of the Force Majeure, surveying the Harrisons' forty-five year career in ecological art in 2016.

 In 2010, the artists founded the Center for the Study of the Force Majeure at UC Santa Cruz to pursue strategies that blend art and science to respond creatively and at vast scale to global warming and climate change.
 The Center for the Study of the Force Majeure brings together artists and scientists to design ecosystem-adaptation projects in critical regions around the world to respond to climate change.